duron750/4bit_sap_computer/README.md

 # 4bit SAP computer

 Very simple 4 bit computer created in LogicSim 3.8.
-It is based on Ben Eater's Youtube videos and Digital Computer Electronics book by Albert Paul Malvino.
+It is based on awsome Ben Eater's Youtube videos and Digital Computer Electronics book by Albert Paul Malvino.

 The processor has a 4 bit databus and 8-bit address bus.
 It has 2 registers (accumulator and B register) and 2 other registers which cannot be used directly (H and L register).
 H and L registers are used only to address the memory.